 The event is aimed at everyone with an interest in fortresses and sieges of the English Civil War, including military and local historians, amateur and professional archaeologists, re-enactors, and anyone involved in the investigation, interpretation and protection of our rich Civil War landscape.

-The cost for the day is £30.00 (for members of the Battlefields Trust and/or Fortress Study Group) or £40.00 (non-members), including free admission to the museum, refreshments and lunch.
+The cost for the day is £30.00 (for members of the Battlefields Trust and/or Fortress Study Group) or £40.00 (non-members), including a guided tour of the Queen's Sconce, refreshments and lunch.
 Numbers are limited, so to book you place at this important event, use the form below.

 Date: Saturday, 19th November 2022